zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 represent how spread the city's population is, and the amplitude represents the number of people living there.

-With this simplification of the world (and consumers behavior..) we can now say that the number of customers that a specific store sees, is a sum of the number of visitors it got from each city.
+With this simplification of the world (and consumers' behavior..), we can now say that the number of customers that a specific store sees is the sum of the number of visitors it got from each city.
 Let's look at a 1D world:

 ![Two stores example](/images/articles/sog-layer-with-keras/two-stores.png)